JaceTheGrayOne/ARIS/docs/legacy_resources/ARIS_Frontend_SDD.md

 Audience: Frontend engineers, UX designers, integrators

 ## 1. Purpose and Scope
-- Define a clean, modern frontend for ARIS that preserves the current UI appearance and user flows without reproducing the legacy hybrid (vanilla HTML/JS/CSS + React/TypeScript/Tailwind) structure.
+- Define a clean, modern frontend for ARIS without trying to replicate the existing UI, built as a single cohesive stack instead of the previous hybrid (vanilla HTML/JS/CSS + React/TypeScript/Tailwind) structure.
 - Describe user-facing functions, layout, navigation, and backend wiring at a high level so the UI can be rebuilt cleanly.
 - Avoid prescribing specific framework markup/stylesheet implementation details; focus on structure, behavior, and integration.

 ## 2. Target Experience
-- Windows desktop UI presented in a single application window with a dark, high-contrast aesthetic similar to the current ARIS look: sidebar navigation, panelized content areas, card-like operation sections, accent highlights, and compact controls.
+- Windows desktop UI presented in a single application window with a dark, high-contrast aesthetic, sidebar navigation, panelized content areas, card-like operation sections, accent highlights, and compact controls.
 - Fast startup, responsive interactions, and consistent status/progress feedback for long-running operations.
 - Clear separation between global status (extraction, readiness), workspace context, and tool-specific workflows.